 Trouble was making its way into paradise….

 When Sahil was unable to get another, Maya grabbed the first job she was offered.
 She began working as a receptionist at a newly opened hospital.
 Every morning she dropped their daughter at her mother’s place and rushed to work.
-After initial hiccups Maya had evolved, getting to grips with her job and managing her home in diificult circumstances.
+After initial hiccups Maya had evolved, getting to grips with her job and managing her home in difficult circumstances.

 The job hunt was taking its toll on Sahil.
-When we met at the hospital’s cafetaria she told me, “He is turning bitter, seeking escape in alcohol.
+When we met at the hospital’s cafeteria she told me, “He is turning bitter, seeking escape in alcohol.
 There is a growing frustration in him, but that’s understandable.”
 Sahil was now dependent on his wife’s income.

 Their love story was now becoming a nightmare…